Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-validator-payout.md

 higher proportion of the total stake allocated to that validator.

 To clarify this, let us imagine two validators, `v1` and `v2`.
 Assume both are in the active set, have commission set to 0%, and are well-behaved.
-The only difference is that `v1` has 90 SOLAR nominating it and `v2` only has 10.
-If you nominate `v1`, it now has `90 + 10 = 100` SOLAR, and you will get 10% of the staking rewards for the next era.
-If you nominate `v2`, it now has `10 + 10 = 20` SOLAR nominating it, and you will get 50% of the staking rewards for the next era.
+The only difference is that `v1` has 90 AXC nominating it and `v2` only has 10.
+If you nominate `v1`, it now has `90 + 10 = 100` AXC, and you will get 10% of the staking rewards for the next era.
+If you nominate `v2`, it now has `10 + 10 = 20` AXC nominating it, and you will get 50% of the staking rewards for the next era.
 In actuality, it would be quite rare to see such a large difference between the stake of validators, but the same principle holds even for smaller differences.
-If there is a 10% slash of either validator, then you will lose 1 SOLAR in each case.
+If there is a 10% slash of either validator, then you will lose 1 AXC in each case.

 ## Nominators and Validator Payments